 Kale also contains quite a bit of potassium, a mineral that helps maintain electrical gradients in the body's cells.
 Adequate potassium intake has been linked to reduced blood pressure and a lower risk of heart disease (25).

-Bottom Line: Many important minerals are found in kale, some of which are generally lacking in the modern diet.
-This includes calcium, potassium and magnesium.
+Summary Many important minerals are found in kale, some of which are generally lacking in the modern diet.
+These include calcium, potassium and magnesium.

-One of the most common consequences of ageing is that eyesight gets worse.
+One of the most common consequences of aging is that eyesight gets worse.

 Fortunately, there are several nutrients in the diet that can help prevent this from happening.